Goose-Of-War/chat-app/README.md

 > _For those who skipped my intro and directly came here, congrats.
 You made me sad ;-;_

 The chat app works on node, using the following modules:
+- `axios`: to send POST requests (I don't like the form)
 - `express`: for the app in itself
 = `mongoose`: to store and use the data
-- `express-session`: (yeah...
-I actually need to add this stuff and work on it)
+- `cookie-parser`: for storing the username
 - `socket.io`: for the message service (working on it in the new branch)
 - `nunjucks`: for the templates (when I finally get to front-end ;-;)

 ### Current progress (and

 Well, mongoose works, so yay for that.
 I got sign-in and sign-up working on me.
 So that's fine ig.
-I still need to work on making cookies and actually linking users to their actions.
-So, there's that.
+It is with great pleasure that I announce that I finally have cookies and that the messages sent are being stored.
+With that being said, I still need to add the socket integrations.
 In terms of front-end, we have no front-end (if you actually read that in the Gru voice, you are definitely a man of culture.)
 I'll probably work on it in the very end (or if anyone wants to fork this, you're welcome to.
 I'll probably treat you to a cup of coffee or some maggi or something)
-I'm currently working on the cookie/message service, so till I get there, stay tuned (and gimme some treats as well if you want to :D)

 _Until then, Honk_
 #